Pollution Control - Industrial Processes

 - Customers should check with their card supplier to ensure that payment has been deducted from the relevant account

-- Due to end of day processing, this service will not be available between 10.55pm and 12.30am every weekday evening (Monday-Friday)
+- Due to end-of-day processing, this service will not be available between 11.15pm and 11.59am every weekday evening (Monday-Friday)

 - Users should note that any payments in process after the 11.15pm deadline need to be completed by 11.20pm

 Please see the current list of permitted industrial premises (PDF, 100KB).
-Should you want to see the public register in full, please contact us using the details below.
+If you want to see the full public register, please contact us using the details below.

 There is no charge for accessing the public register.
 Any photocopying of information will incur an administration charge.